Unit 2 | Digital Identity and Presence

 Once you are happy with your map, please post a copy of it on your blog.
 If you created a map on paper, please take a picture of it and share the image.
 In addition to the image of your map, you should (a) post a 100 to 200 word description explaining your map to others, and (b) comment on at least one other person’s map ether to ask clarifying questions or to note issues of interest.

 Now take a moment to consider an alternative tension pair presented by Dave Cormier.
 Does it bring new insight to your conceptual map generated by the resident/visitor tension pair above?
-We will discuss this during our Residency session.
+Post your thoughts on our course blog.

 - Review and analyze scholarly and popular literature on digital presence and identity through the Unit 2 readings